dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     Instead, we strongly encourage the user to use the new capability defined in `Overriding Unsupported MET configuration variables`_.

-Using Environment Variables to set Config Variables
+Setting Config Variables with Environment Variables
 ===================================================

 You can set METplus config variables to the value of local environment